onndes/first-react-app/README.md

-# This is my first app for studying react
+# This is my first app for studying REACT

 ## This project was carried out in the course of the course - "React Library.
 Basic Level"